pierangelo1982/my-jekyll-blog/_posts/2018-10-04-install-nagios-core-on-centos-7.markdown

 make all
 ```

-create a user and a group for nagios:
+create user and group for nagios:

 ```
 make install-groups-users
 ```

-and add apache to nagios group:
+add apache to nagios group:
 ```
 usermod -a -G nagios apache
 ```